arman-bd/chartcraft/README.md

 This project is licensed under the MIT License.

 ## Acknowledgments
-[Aarhus University, Denmark](https://au.dk) - For providing the academic environment and guidance necessary for this project.
+[Aarhus University](https://au.dk) - For providing the academic environment and guidance necessary for this project.